Eivel/celeritas/README.md

 I recommend not to keep the files in the image itself, especially if you use public Docker Hub.

 The bot will need a Telegram API session file to connect to the API.
 You can generate one in development by running the bot for the first time (with correct Telegram API ID and Hash).
 You will be prompted for a phone number and an authentication code that's going to be sent to your new account as a private message.
 After the session file is created, you can mount it the same way as you do with the configuration files.
+Upgrading from Telethon 1.15.0 or earlier?
+Remove the old session file before the first run so Telethon can re-authenticate using 64-bit account identifiers.

 The session file name is configured by `TELEGRAM_API_SESSION_NAME` env variable.